SimonProgAI/SimonProgAI/README.md

  # Hi there 👋
 My name is Simon Lupien.
-I'm a student programmer, French & music teacher and professional keyboardist.<br/>
+I'm a software engineering student, French & music teacher and professional keyboardist.<br/>
 I'm currently based in Texas, but I'm originally from Québec, Canada.

 ## 📫 Reach me at ...